T Parimelazhagan

-T. Parimelazhagan (Dr Parimelazhagan Thangaraj) is currently working as a Professor and Head of the Department of Botany, Bharathiar University, Tamil Nadu.
+T. Parimelazhagan (Dr Parimelazhagan Thangaraj) is currently working as a professor and head of the Department of Botany, Bharathiar University, Tamil Nadu.
+He also serves as the director of the Centre for Research and Technology Development at Bharathiar University, overseeing research initiatives and fostering technological advancements.
+Additionally, he plays a key role as the Deputy Coordinator for RUSA, contributing to the academic development of his host institution.
 He is known for his expertise in phytomedicine and bioprospecting of medicinal plants.
-He has committed his research to analyse and isolating various phytocompounds and evaluating the valuable properties of traditional medicinal plants.
+He has committed his research to analysing and isolating various phytocompounds and evaluating the valuable properties of traditional medicinal plants.

 Career

 Parimelazhagan completed his graduation (1990–1993) from St. Joseph's College (Autonomous), Trichy and PhD from Bharathiar University under the guidance of Prof. K. Francis, a well known plant physiologist.
 After, he joined as a Scientist at Defence Research & Development Organization, Ministry of Defence, Ladakh.
 He has also worked as a Scientist at Rubber Research Institute of India, Ministry of Commerce, Meghalaya.
 In 2008, he joined Bharathiar University as a Reader to fulfilling his dream of becoming a teacher.
 He was awarded the prestigious Raman Fellowship for Post-Doctoral Research in 2014 for Indian scholars in the Dept. of Pharmaceutical Sciences, College of Pharmacy University of Hawaii by University Grand Commission, Govt. of India.
+He was recently awarded a Doctor of Science degree in botany from Periyar University, reflecting his distinguished achievements and expertise in the field.
 Added to the credits, he had authored quite a few books and book chapters in his field of specialisation.
 His innovative research outcomes were converted into patents, and three patents were granted to him.
 He has more than 110 research publications in international and national peer-reviewed journals.